Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: The structure of mualpha

-\begin{proposition} For $\alpha \neq 0$, the support of $\mu$ is contained in the interior of $\supp (H)$, that is $\mu_{\alpha}(interior ({\supp (H)}))=1$. \end{proposition} \begin{proof} Indeed, if a trajectory meets the complement of the support of $H$, it is constant.
-Therefore the $\gamma_k$ must all be contained in the support of $H$ and since $\mu_\alpha$ is the limit of the $ \frac{1}{k}[\gamma_k]$, the proposition follows. \end{proof} It is also not difficult to say more in the case that $H$ is time-independent.
+\end{proof} It is also not difficult to say more in the case that $H$ is time-independent.
 Since the orbit of a point remains in a fixed energy level, and the same will be true for the limit of the measure supported on such orbits.
-As a result we get the followig result, proved in the Lagrangian situation in \cite{D-C}
+As a result we get the following result, proved for minimal measures in the Lagrangian situation in \cite{D-C}.